The Importance of a South Carolina Accident Report

 D: Police Officer Information

-At the bottom of page one is the officer’s information, including badge number and rank.
+At the bottom of page one of the police report is the officer’s information, including badge number and rank.
 The officer’s information may be important for a variety of reasons.

 How to Read a South Carolina Accident Report, Page Two

 The top of page two of the South Carolina police report is dedicated to listing the condition of the people involved in the accident.
 This can range from “not injured” all the way to “fatal.”
 It has fields for seat belt use, airbag deployment, whether the person was ejected from the vehicle, and if the person was taken to the hospital.
 It has provisions for pedestrians and cyclists as well.